 Client: Using a single Windows cloud, are there any limitations on the number of domains (websites) we can put on the server?

 Consultant: It is important to note that we provide hosting solutions and are not a web hosting provider specifically.
-There are no limits on the amount of domains you can host because you get access to the Windows cloud as if it were a physical computer via the remote desktop protocol and VNC.
+There are no limits on the number of domains you can host because you can access the Windows cloud as if it were a physical computer via the remote desktop protocol and VNC.
 You are only charged for the hourly operation of the virtual server and outbound data transfer.
 We do not control what you decide to do with it (such as hosting websites).
 Some customers use our cloud to run forex trading software, for example.

 Client: Is there something like a Firewall where we can open/close ports?